MastersAcademy/Programming-Basics/homeworks/roman.levchenko_rrLero/homework-3/OOP_Life.md

 * level 2 = Racquet with strings
 * Level 3 = Racquet to play some sport
 * Level 4 = Some Object with unknown geometry

+> Interface segregation: in my sample i have to divide my methods, because a lot of interfaces its bad.
+> I have to separate Class on two Classes: Class Racquet Brand, and Class Racquet Characteristics